bsciolla/kenny-loop/README.md

 kenny-loop is a variant of the **Ralph loop** — a pattern popularised by Geoff Huntley in 2024 for getting long-running work out of an LLM agent.
 The original Ralph loop is a tiny shell script: invoke `claude` with a prompt, check a stop condition, repeat.
 The agent does one bounded chunk of work per invocation, exits when the call returns, and a fresh invocation picks up by re-reading the project state.

 This project has two main contributions :
-- The actual kenny-loop plugin has less friction on initialization, resuming, concurrent loops than [byigitt](https://github.com/byigitt/ralph-wiggum-windows) and enable more interactive control than other frameworks .
+- The actual kenny-loop plugin has less friction on initialization, resuming, concurrent loops than [byigitt](https://github.com/byigitt/ralph-wiggum-windows).
 - The superplan orchestration pattern given as sample 2 is a nice levarage tool in and by itself.